IronButterfly/ispmanager_HA/README.md

 # Ispmanager integration to Homeassistat

-Simple custom integration for [ispmanager](https://ispmanager.com) in Homeassistant.
+Simple custom integration for [ispmanager](https://ispmanager.com) in Home Assistant.

-Based on the API request to the ispmanager server, two sensors are created - CPU usage and RAM usage.
-Additionally sensors of your actual ispmanager's services with their statuses will be added.
+This integration retrieves data from the ispmanager server using API requests to create two sensors: CPU load and RAM usage.
+Additionally, it adds sensors to monitor the status of your services in ispmanager and their current states.

-For the integration to work, it is necessary to manually upload it to custom_components/ispmanager and restart Homeassistant.
+To use this integration, manually upload it to the custom_components/ispmanager directory and restart Home Assistant.

-Then you cna add and configure Ispmanager integration in Homeassistan's Integration menu.
+After restarting, you can configure the ispmanager integration from the **Integrations** menu in Home Assistant.

-On stage of configuration you will. be asked about hostname or IP address of your ispmanager server, username (usually root), password and scan interval in seconds.
+During the setup, you will need to specify the hostname or IP address of your ispmanager server, the username (usually "root"), the password, and the scan interval in seconds.